nud/novabuild/README.md

 Preparing the virtual machine
 -----------------------------

-From within your novabuild repository, start preparing the chroot:
+From within your novabuild repository inside of the virtual machine, start preparing the environment:

     $ sudo novabuild prepare